isaac-sim/IsaacLab/docs/source/tutorials/03_envs/register_rl_env_gym.rst

 The ``entry_point`` argument is the entry point to the environment class.
 The entry point is a string of the form ``<module>:<class>``.
-In the case of the cartpole environment, the entry point is ``omni.isaac.lab.envs:ManagerBasedRLEnv``.
+In the case of the cartpole environment, the entry point is ``isaaclab.envs:ManagerBasedRLEnv``.
 The entry point is used to import the environment class when creating the environment instance.

 The ``env_cfg_entry_point`` argument specifies the default configuration for the environment.
-The default configuration is loaded using the :meth:`omni.isaac.lab_tasks.utils.parse_env_cfg` function.
+The default configuration is loaded using the :meth:`isaaclab_tasks.utils.parse_env_cfg` function.
 It is then passed to the :meth:`gymnasium.make` function to create the environment instance.
 The configuration entry point can be both a YAML file or a python configuration class.